 What Do You Get For Free When Pregnant?

 The most common form of freebies is a goodies box when you sign up for a baby registry at Target, Amazon, Walmart, Babylist, and many more.
-You can get free diapers from the National Diaper Bank Network and formula by signing up to Enfamil Family or MyGerber.
+In addition, you can get free diapers from the National Diaper Bank Network and formula by signing up to Enfamil Family or MyGerber.

 How Much Money Should You Have To Have A Baby?

 As a rule of thumb, you need to have at least $20,000 in savings when planning for a baby.
-The expenses vary; after birth, you can spend between $700 and $2,300 on baby-related costs.
+Of course, the expenses vary; after birth, you can spend between $700 and $2,300 on baby-related costs.

 What To Do If You Are Pregnant With No Money?